Gulf War air campaign: Iraq's air force units flight to Iran

 The first week of the air war saw a few Iraqi sorties, but these did little damage, and 36 Iraqi fighter aircraft were shot down by Coalition planes.
 Soon after, the Iraqi Air Force began fleeing to Iran, with 115 to 140 aircraft flown there.
-This mass exodus of Iraqi aircraft took coalition forces by surprise as the Coalition had been expecting them to flee to Jordan, a nation friendly to Iraq, rather than Iran, a long-time enemy.
-As the purpose of the war was to destroy Iraq militarily, the coalition had placed aircraft over western Iraq to try to stop any retreat into Jordan.
-This meant they were unable to react before most of the Iraqi aircraft had made it "safely" to Iranian airbases.
-The coalition eventually established a virtual "wall" of F-15 Eagles, F-14 Tomcats, and F-16 Fighting Falcons on the Iraq–Iran border (called MIGCAP), thereby stopping the exodus of fleeing Iraqi fighters.
+This mass exodus of Iraqi aircraft took coalition forces by surprise, as the Coalition had been expecting them to flee to Jordan, a nation friendly to Iraq, rather than Iran, a long-time enemy.
+As the purpose of the war was to destroy Iraq militarily, the coalition placed aircraft over western Iraq to try to stop any retreat into Jordan.
+This meant they were unable to react before most of the Iraqi aircraft made it safely to Iranian airbases.

+The coalition eventually established a virtual "wall" of F-15 Eagles, F-14 Tomcats, and F-16 Fighting Falcons on the Iraq–Iran border (called MIGCAP), stopping the exodus of fleeing Iraqi fighters.
 In response, the Iraqi Air Force launched Operation Samurra in an attempt to break the blockade imposed on them.
-The resulting air battle would be the last offensive action of the war for the Iraqi Air Force.
+The resulting air battle was the last offensive action of the war for the Iraqi Air Force.

-It was unclear if there had been a formal agreement between Iraq and Iran, with some suggesting that the deal had been hastily drawn up, and initially only permitted sancturary for Iraqi civilian and transport aircraft.
+It was unclear if there had been a formal agreement between Iraq and Iran, with some suggesting that the deal had been hastily drawn up, and initially only permitted sanctuary for Iraqi civilian and transport aircraft.
 Iran did not allow the Iraqi aircrews to be released until years later.
-Iran held on to the Iraqi aircraft for over 20 years, whose value was collectively estimated at $2.5 billion, as partial payment of the $900 billion in reparations but eventually returned 88 of them in 2014.
+Iran held on to the Iraqi aircraft for over 20 years, whose value was collectively estimated at $2.5 billion, as partial payment of $900 billion in reparations.
+Iran eventually returned 88 aircraft in 2014.
 However, many Iraqi planes remained in Iran, and several were destroyed by coalition forces.

 Infrastructure bombing

-The third and largest phase of the air campaign ostensibly targeted military targets throughout Iraq and Kuwait: Scud missile launchers, weapons research facilities, and naval forces.
+The third and largest phase of the air campaign targeted military targets throughout Iraq and Kuwait: Scud missile launchers, weapons research facilities, and naval forces.
 About one-third of the Coalition airpower was devoted to attacking Scuds, some of which were on trucks and therefore difficult to locate.
 Some U.S. and British special forces teams had been covertly inserted into western Iraq to aid in the search and destruction of Scuds.
-However, the lack of adequate terrain for concealment hindered their operations, and some of them were killed or captured such as occurred with the widely publicised Bravo Two Zero patrol of the SAS.
+The lack of adequate terrain for concealment hindered their operations, and some of them were killed or captured, such as occurred with the widely publicised Bravo Two Zero patrol of the SAS.

 Civilian infrastructure

 Coalition bombing raids destroyed Iraqi civilian infrastructure.
-11 of Iraq's 20 major power stations and 119 substations were totally destroyed, while a further six major power stations were damaged.
+11 of Iraq's 20 major power stations and 119 substations were totally destroyed, and a further six major power stations were damaged.
+At the end of the war, electricity production was at four percent of its pre-war levels.
+Nearly all Iraqi dams, most major pumping stations, and many sewage treatment plants, whether via deliberate bombing or lack of electricity, were rendered non-functional.
+Telecommunications equipment, port facilities, oil refineries and distribution, railroads and bridges were also destroyed as a result of Coalition bombing efforts.